Our Latest FAFSA Questions

-A: You won't report the value of your 401(k) on the FAFSA (though you'll include the annual amount you pulled from your income into your 401(k)), so the total value of your retirement won't affect your financial aid at any school that only requires the FAFSA.
+A: You won't report the value of your 401(k) on the FAFSA, so the total value of your retirement won't affect your financial aid at any school that only requires the FAFSA.
 The CSS Profile does ask you to report the total value of your retirement accounts, but many schools don't take this information into account when assessing financial aid eligibility.

 Q: How do I send the FAFSA to my colleges?

 A: You'll be asked on the FAFSA to list the colleges where you're applying.
 By doing so, those colleges will receive your FAFSA data electronically.
-If you're applying to more than 10 schools, list 10 schools on the FAFSA (the limit), submit the FAFSA, wait to receive your Student Aid Report (SAR) by email (then you'll know those first 10 schools have received your data), and then go back into your FAFSA, remove those 10 schools, and add your additional ones.
+If you're applying to more than 20 schools, list 20 schools on the FAFSA (the limit), submit the FAFSA, wait to receive your FAFSA Submission Summary (FSS) by email (then you'll know those first 20 schools have received your data), and then go back into your FAFSA, remove those 20 schools, and add your additional ones.